-1) Creating and Adjusting the Structure of the Controlling Process: The synthesis algorithm returns a set of solution templates.
-The component processes \mathcal{P} of a solution template run in parallel in the created template.
-Then a controlling process C is synthesized such that each of the processes $P \in \mathcal{P}$ can be executed, i.e. inputs are provided and outputs are received by C. Therefore C splits into $|\mathcal{P}|$ threads; one thread C_P per process $P \in \mathcal{P}$.
-The interface (choreography) of a thread C_P is complement of that of P. That is, C_P has a corresponding input operation for each output operation in P, and a corresponding output operation providing the required inputs for each input operation of P in the right order and at right channel to ensure the data flow.
+Web processes.
+Each process $P \in \mathcal{P}$ runs in parallel in the created template.
+Then a controlling process Cis synthesized such that each of the processes $P \in \mathcal{P}$ can be executed, i.e. inputs are provided and outputs are received by C. Therefore C splits into $|\mathcal{P}|$ threads; one thread C_P per process $P \in \mathcal{P}$.
+A thread C_P has roughly the complement interface of P. For example, there is always an input operation in C_P expecting the outputs from an output operation in P. Analogously, for each input operation $c[i_1, i_2, \ldots, i_m]$ in P there is an output operation $c < o_1, o_2, \ldots, o_m >$ in C_P providing the required inputs i_1, i_2, \ldots, i_m at the time P is expecting the input on channel c.
 If P performs a local operation, C_P provides inputs and subsequently accepts outputs according to the signature of the local operation.
 In cases of deterministic choice, composition, and summation in P, the thread C_P is split again and the sub threads are analogously synthesized for the remaining sub processes.

 2) Incorporating Atomic Web Services: If a matching process $P \in \mathcal{P}$, i.e. P provides the required outputs and requires inputs that are not supposed to be provided by the user manually (by comparing with \mathcal{I}), then the algorithm tries to provide a composition of atomic Web services that derives the missing inputs of P from the given information in \mathcal{I} .
 We assume, that if a user wishes some locally available information to be integrated automatically, there are corresponding Web services to access the information.
-Web services provide simple operations that can be used to transform the data: a composition of Web services can provide the required input for P. We will not describe further details of Web service composition, since many AI planning based techniques have been introduced and well-investigated [22], [23].
+Web services provide simple operations that can be used to transform the data; a composition of Web services can provide the required input for P. We will not describe further details of Web service composition, since many AI planning based techniques have been introduced and wellinvestigated [17], [18].
 Our matchmaker therefore also need to consider temporal constraints on the processes used for the data transformation as we only consider those that provide outputs before another input is required that cannot be provided by C. For instance, a process requires airport codes as inputs instead of city names and an available service translates a city name to the airport code.
 Then the template should not introduce this service if the airport code is returned after the credit card is charged.